 King’s epidemiological study involved 16,686 adults who had completed the National Health and Nutrition Examination Survey between 1999-2010.
 Overall, the adults surveyed who were over 40 and took glucosamine had a 39% reduction in overall mortality and a 65% reduction in death caused by cardiovascular disease (such as heart disease, stroke, and coronary artery disease).
 Those figures are very similar to the type of protection and disease-risk reduction that you can find from exercising.

-Though it’s not a clinical trial in which all variables are controlled, the correlation between glucosamine supplementation and better longevity is an area in which we should hope to see more definitive studies.
-Glucosamine is very common, over the counter, with very few side effects.
+Though it’s not a clinical trial in which all variables are controlled, the correlation between glucosamine supplementation and reduced risk of disease is an area in which we should hope to see more definitive studies.
 As always, don’t forego the exercise just because of glucosamine; but could incorporating it into your daily routine offer double the protection?
-It’s a question worth asking as we build more upon this hypothesis.
+It’s a question worth asking your doctor as we build more upon this hypothesis.

 King, D. E., MD, & Xiang, J., MS, MA. (n.d.).
 Glucosamine/Chondroitin and Mortality in a US NHANES Cohort.
 Original Rsearch, Nov-Dec 2020. doi:https://www.jabfm.org/content/jabfp/33/6/842.full.pdf